 But yoga, in particular, stands out as a proven GABA booster.

-Yoga is a popular remedy for stress reduction and now, in at least one way, we understand why it works.
+Yoga is a popular remedy for stress reduction and now there is at least one explanation for how it works.